jto/jto.github.io.sources/_posts/2016-11-11-typelevel-fix.md

 I must admit it took me a bit of time to come up with the following piece of code.
 I'm quite satisfied with it thought.

-I must admit it took me a bit of time the first time the really get `Fix` at first.
-I guess it's one of those ideas that are really simple, but somehow hard to get until you got the "AHAH!" moment.
+It also took me some time to really get `Fix` at first.
+I guess it's one of those ideas that are really simple, but somehow hard to get until the "AHAH!" moment.
 Writing this was in the same vein.
-A lot of struggling, and "AHAH!" it's actually really simple (then I felt bad for my having struggled so much on this...).
+A lot of struggling, and "AHAH!" it's actually really simple (then I felt bad for having struggled so much on this...).

 Here's the code (Yeah I know, I'm terrible at naming things.
 Any help appreciated):